How to Stop Sitting on the Holier-Than-Thou Throne

 We’re Not Stuck on the Holier-than-Thou Throne

 We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ, being ready to punish every disobedience, when your obedience is complete… For it is not the one who commends himself who is approved, but the one whom the Lord commends.
-(2 Corinthians 10:5-6, 18, ESV)
+(2 Corinthians 10:5-6, 18 ESV)

 Likewise, if a thought is against God—whether it’s unloving, prideful, or simply untrue—we can’t just let it come.
 We have to take it captive so that it falls in line with God’s Word.
-Maybe that means refuting a lie Satan tells you, stopping a mean thought that’s entering your mind, or choosing to think well of people.
+Maybe that means refuting a lie that Satan tells you, stopping a mean thought that’s entering your mind, or choosing to think well of people.

 Loving people is tough.
 But we don’t just love them with our words and actions.
 We also love them with our thoughts.